1993 Russian constitutional crisis: Mass protests and the barricading of the parliament

 Outside Moscow, the Russian masses overall were confused and disorganized.
 Nonetheless, some of them also tried to voice their protest, and sporadic strikes took place across Russia.
 The protesters included supporters of various communist (Labour Russia) and nationalist organizations, including those belonging to the National Salvation Front.
 A number of armed militants of Russian National Unity took part in the defense of the Russian White House, as reportedly did veterans of Tiraspol and Riga OMON.
 The presence of Transnistrian forces, including the KGB detachment 'Dnestr', stirred General Alexander Lebed to protest against Transnistrian interference in Russia's internal affairs.
+The coalition of monarchist, nationalist, fascist, communist and national bolshevik groups and protestors has been described as a red-brown alliance.
+Soviet as well as Romanow flags were prevalent among the crowds of protesters and were hoisted on barricades.

 On 28 September, Moscow saw the first bloody clashes between the special police and anti-Yeltsin demonstrators.
 Also on the same day, the Russian Interior Ministry moved to seal off the parliament building.
 Barricades and wire were put around the building.
 On 1 October, the Interior Ministry estimated that 600 fighting men with a large cache of arms had joined Yeltsin's political opponents in the parliament building.